Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Servo.rst

 Servo
 ----------------------------------------------------------------

 Servo is a compact package which consists of a DC Motor, a set of reduction gears to provide torque, a sensor and control circuit board.
-Most Servos only have a 180-degree range of motion via their “horn”.
+Most Servos only have a 180-degree range of motion via their "horn".
 Servos can output higher torque than a simple DC Motor alone and they are widely used to control motion in model cars, model airplanes, robots, etc. Servos have three wire leads which usually terminate to a male or female 3-pin plug.
 Two leads are for electric power: Positive (2-VCC, Red wire), Negative (3-GND, Brown wire), and the signal line (1-Signal, Orange wire) as represented in the Servo provided in your Kit.

 .. image:: ../_static/imgs/Servo-1.png
     :align: center